Testing

 $distributedTicketChannel = SqsBackedMessageChannelBuilder::create("distributed_ticket")

-We can also test serialization using .
+We can also test serialization using [In Memory Message Channels](/modelling/testing-support/testing-asynchronous-messaging.md#testing-serialization).